-In order to connect a security cable to the computer, do the following:
+To connect a security cable to the computer, do the following:

-- 1. Turn the computer so its right side faces you. - 2.
+- 1. Turn the computer so the security lock slot faces you. - 2.
 Align the security cable with the lock slot and secure it in place.

-Figure 4-13 Security lock
+Figure 4-14 Security lock (Z30-C)